≡ Menu

 Moody’s Ba1 NP Stable

-* Credit rating is obtained from Ford’s 2023 3Q quarterly report.
+* Credit rating is obtained from Ford’s 2023 annual report.

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-On September 6, 2023, Fitch upgraded the credit ratings for Ford and Ford Credit to BBB- from BB+ and revised the outlook to stable
+On October 30, 2023, S&P upgraded the credit ratings for Ford and Ford Credit to BBB- from BB+ and revised the outlook to stable from positive.

-Ford Motor Company and Ford Credit obtained investment-grade ratings for its long-term senior unsecured debt from DBRS and Fitch while getting non-investment-grade ratings from Moody and Standard & Poor’s.
+Ford Motor Company and Ford Credit obtained investment-grade ratings for its long-term senior unsecured debt from DBRS, Fitch, and Standard & Poor’s while getting non-investment-grade ratings from Moody.

 DBRS credit rating definitions can be found here – DBRS.